The Ultimate Guide to Order Management

 What is the difference between OMS and ERP?

-An order management system focuses specifically on the order-to-delivery workflow—capturing orders, allocating inventory, routing fulfillment, and tracking shipments.
+An order management system focuses specifically on the order-to-delivery workflow, capturing orders, allocating inventory, routing fulfillment, and tracking shipments.
 ERP systems manage broader business operations including accounting, finance, HR, and manufacturing.
-While ERP handles enterprise-wide processes, OMS specializes in optimizing the complete order fulfillment automation from purchase to delivery.
+While ERP handles enterprise-wide processes, OMS specializes in optimizing the complete order fulfillment workflow from purchase to delivery.

 What is the difference between OMS and CRM?